 Who or what would be your biggest inspirations for making music and in life generally?

-Describe a typical day in the life of Audio Noir?
+Describe a typical day in the life of Chantola?

-Musically, what do you have planned for the future?
+Apart from the studio album what other things do you have planned for the future?

 Finally if you could be anywhere else in the world right now, where would it be and why?

 C: It’s such a cliché but I think I would like to be in Ibiza, enjoying everything the Island has to offer.